 Another sustainability project concerns the alternative copper wire for electric pumps in CCA (copper clad aluminium).
 The CCA wire instead of using the traditional copper wire, allows to reduce the weight of the copper inside the coil by more than 80%, and therefore reduce CO2 emissions.
-All tests completed in CEME laboratory with positive result, same for VDE homologation.
+All tests have been completed in the CEME laboratory with positive results, the same for the VDE approval and the first production of solenoid pumps with CCA technology is expected at the beginning of 2025 for the next-generation coffee machine in China.